BatGap Logo

 Rick: That was the motivation.

 Tom: Really, I mean, that’s wonderful.
-I think it makes such a difference, can’t it?
+I think it makes such a difference, doesn’t it?

 Rick: Yeah, absolutely.